rd16395p/rd16395p/README.md

 - 💬 Ask me about machine learning, or any other various dev topics.
 - 📫 How to reach me: rydagostino@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I build random robots for fun.
+- ⚡ Fun fact: I build random robots for fun and I have been invited to tensorflow summit in 2019 and 2020!

 <!--